Mbour, Senegal: What to pack, what to wear, and when to go [2024]

 January

-January for Mbour very dry with almost no rain.
-Temperatures average in the low 70s F (low 20s C), with daytime temperatures significantly higher.
+If you are traveling to Mbour in January, you will notice that it very dry with almost no rain.
+Average temperatures (including nighttime) are in the low 70s F (low 20s C).

 What to wear/what to pack: